skip to main content

 Class room and General Photographers are need to support our yearbook.

-Classroom Photographers volunteers should be available during classroom activities such as parties, field trips, and special events to take pictures (high resolution/not iphone) and upload them for possible placement in yearbook.
+Classroom Photographers volunteers should be available during classroom activities such as parties, field trips, and special events to take pictures and upload them for possible placement in yearbook.

 General photographers are also needed to take pictures of the staff, aides, clubs and other special events throughout the year and put together page layouts.